marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 second, and lower fees likewise.

 An example of crypto-currency using DAGs is the controversial IOTA.
-Due the low number of nodes, it is susceptible/prone to colluding attacks.
+Due the low number of nodes, it is susceptible / prone to colluding attacks.
 By now, to avoid that, IOTA is still centralized.
 DAGs resemble much the Git than Blockchains themselves, in fact, the whole different types of consensus algorithms (e.g, Proof-of-Work, Proof-of-Stake, etc...) may be unnecessary here.
-There's still much research to be made on this field, and [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) could make a perfect couple/match with DAG-based crypto-currencies.
+There's still much research to be made on this field, and [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) could make a perfect couple / match with DAG-based crypto-currencies.

 <figure>
   <p/>